Overview

 Journey through 2,000 years of computing through immersive displays and a vast collection of rare artifacts.
 Discover interactive exhibits on how tech innovations have shaped the human experience, play classic vintage games, and explore a range of historic hardware.

-Googleplex & The Orb photo stop
+Googleplex and The Orb photo stop

 Dinner